thegodone/molds-branch/doc/README.txt

        By multiple indication of these mulliken option, the UEP on multiple excited states are possible.
        Note that the UEP on ground state is ignored.
        Default setting is "unpaired_electron_population" option is nothing.

+       "scalapack" should be set as "yes" or "no".
+       When "scalapack yes", the diagonalizing CIS matrix is carried out with ScaLapack.
+       Default setting is "scalapack" option is "NO".
+       Note that "scalapack" is supported on FX10 only.

        "sum_charges" is an option to calculate of summation of the mulliken charges and unpaired electron population in each excited state which indicated with "mulliken" option.